Updated August 3, 2021.

 9. Furniture, Fixtures, and Equipment: $40,000 to $85,000

-- The cost for the computer systems may be higher if you choose to include optional features above other requirements.
+- The cost for the computer systems may be higher if you choose to include optional features above the franchisor’s requirements.

 - This estimate is based on the cost to purchase the hardware.
 Leasing options may be available.

 - Included within this range is your first 3 months of the software maintenance and support fees for the point of sale system and 3 months of fees for the online ordering and loyalty program systems.
 You must participate in Erbert & Gerbert’s loyalty program.

 11. Professional Services: $2,500 to $5,000